 This trip is planned and led by our trip manager, Kevin Zimmer.
 He is responsible for planning, designing, staffing and leading all trips.
 He been planning trips since 1987 and has led nearly 100 trips for the Trek and Travel program since 2011.
 It is chaperoned by district teachers, administrators and staff.
 This trip is open to all students in grades 6-8, including those who attend public or parochial schools.

 July 19-25, 2020

 $745 | A $195 deposit is due at time of registration.

 The fee has been set to meet the district requirement that all trips are self-funded and fees cover the cost for all expenses.
 Limited fee assistance is available to those who qualify on a first-come, first-served basis until the funds are exhausted.
 Contact email@example.com or call 636-891-6644 for more fee assistance information.

 The Great Lakes Voyage is open to all students in grades 6-8 for the 2020-21 school year, including those who attend private or parochial schools.
 Registrations must be submitted by the parent or legal guardian for the child.
-Registration is open but there is currently a waitlist.

 About Online Registration: In order to register online, you will need to create an account in the Community Ed online registration system (if you do not already have one).
 In addition, your child must be added to your account prior to registering him/her for the trip program.